syncfusion-content/windowsforms-docs/WindowsForms/CommandBar/Appearance-Customization.md

 ### Command bar background

-The command bar back color can be customized by specifing the required color via the [`BackColor`](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.CommandBarController~BackColor.html) property of the command bar instance.
+The command bar back color can be customized by specifying the required color via the [`BackColor`](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.CommandBarController~BackColor.html) property of the command bar instance.
 The below code snippet shows the back color of the command bar is being customized.

 {% tabs %}